Preface:

 The reason for using gear-motor combinations is the very slow driving mechanism in generators; e.g. driven by a wind or water turbine or even by hand.
 A few observations and recommendations:

-- The gearheads need to be driven in reverse operation in these cases.
-However, maxon gearheads are not really designed for reversed operation and the efficiency is low.
+- The gearheads need to be driven by the output shaft in "generator" applications.
+However, maxon gearheads are not really designed for such reversed operation (by the output shaft).

-- High reduction gearheads (3 stages and higher) are not back-drivable; i.e. they won’t turn when driven from the output with the maximum permissible torque.
+- High reduction gearheads (3 stages and higher) are not well back-drivable; i.e. they will not turn when driven from the output with the maximum permissible torque.
 You may use 1 or 2 stage planetary gearheads; they can be operated from the output.

 - Rather use spur gears instead of planetary gearheads.
-Spur gearheads can more easily be back driven and the back-driving efficiency generally is higher.
+Spur gearheads can more easily be back driven.

 - The maxon Ultra Performance (UP) planetary gearheads can be back-driven even with 4 stages due to their very high efficiency.